 As flexibility and accessibility become central requirements of modern training programs, technology has increasingly been given a strong supporting role. eLearning is today experiencing rapid adoption in most every industry, having proven both to increase knowledge retention by 25% to 60%, as well as to reduce the costs associated with training activities by 50% to 70%.

 Video, in particular, offers organizations a powerful tool for supplementing and scaling traditional events and training initiatives.
 Secure enterprise video platforms like Panopto offer an end-to-end solution for video, making it easy to record video anywhere with any device, then to manage and share recordings online from a central library.
-With a video platform, HR and L&D teams need only a laptop and a webcam to webcast a live event or training activity, simultaneously record the event in full, and automatically upload the recording to a Corporate YouTube upon completion.
+With a video platform, HR and L&D teams need only a laptop and a webcam to webcast a live event or training activity, simultaneously record the event in full, and automatically upload the recording to an Enterprise YouTube upon completion.